Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/ingress.md

 ### Add class information to resources

 Most resources use a [`kubernetes.io/ingress-class` annotation][class-annotation]
 to indicate their class.
-There are several exceptions:

-- v1 Ingress resources have a [dedicated `ingressClassName` field][ingress-class-name].
+However, v1 Ingress resources have a [dedicated `ingressClassName` field][ingress-class-name] that should contain the `ingressClassName`.
-- Knative Services [use the class specified][knative-class] by the `ingress.class` key of the Knative installation's `config-network` ConfigMap.
-  You can optionally [override this on a per-Service basis][knative-override] by adding a `networking.knative.dev/ingress.class` annotation to the Service.

 ## When to use a custom class

-Using the default `kong` class is fine for simpler deployments, where only one
+Using the default `kong` class is fine for simple deployments, where only one
 {{site.kic_product_name}} instance is running in a cluster.

-Typically, change the class when:
+You need to use a custom class when:

 - You install multiple Kong environments in one Kubernetes cluster to handle different types of ingress traffic.
 For example, when using separate Kong instances to handle traffic on internal and external load balancers, or deploying different types of non-production environments in a single test cluster.
-- You install multiple controller instances alongside a single Kong cluster to separate configuration into different Kong workspaces using the `--kong-workspace` flag or to restrict which Kubernetes namespaces any one controller instance has access to.
+- You install multiple controller instances alongside a single Kong cluster to separate configuration into different Kong workspaces (DB-backed mode only) using the `--kong-workspace` flag or to restrict which Kubernetes namespaces any one controller instance has access to.